 Store in an airtight container in the refrigerator for up to one week.

-*After I spin my batch of sprouts in a salad spinner, I will place a paper towel at the bottom of a glass storage container and lay the sprouts on the towel.
-Then I secure with airtight lid.
+Pro-tip – After I spin my batch of sprouts in a salad spinner, I will place a paper towel at the bottom of a glass storage container and lay the sprouts on the towel.
+Then I secure it with an airtight lid.
 This helps to keep any additional moisture from pooling at the bottom and keeps them fresh longer.

 • Keep your sprouting jar away from direct sunlight to prevent overheating and mold growth.